floppydisk525/RaspPiTempFan/README.md

 sudo ./tempio

 ### Program Additions for Temperature
-We need to add a few methods for reading the temperature and are utilizing code from [Brad's c-program](http://bradsrpi.blogspot.com/2013/12/c-program-to-read-temperature-from-1.html), and saved that program for reference in the file Temp1sensor.c in the cprog/Ref folder.
+We need to add a few functions (c terminology for a subroutine or c# method) for reading the temperature and are utilizing code from [Brad's c-program](http://bradsrpi.blogspot.com/2013/12/c-program-to-read-temperature-from-1.html), and saved that program for reference in the file Temp1sensor.c in the cprog/Ref folder.
 The additions include:
 Global Variables for Reading Temperature
 DS18Setup () Method to setup 1-wire devices